-The directors have prepared financial forecasts and cash flow forecasts reflecting the revised business model and covering a period of at least two years from the date of the approval of the financial statements and continue to update these forecasts as the situation develops.
+The directors have prepared financial forecasts and cash flow forecasts reflecting the business model and covering a period of at least two years from the date of the approval of the financial statements and continue to monitor the performance of the Institute against forecasts.
+The business is being critically reviewed on an on-going basis and management are adjusting business plans in response to changes in the market place & general economy.